 This post contains affiliate links.
 If you click through and make a purchase, I will get a commission at no extra cost to you.

 The nurse shift – 4, 8, 12 and sometimes 16 hours long!
 Have you ever been on that never-ending shift, the one where each hour feels like five, and the bells and alarm never stop?
-Your feet hurt, your head is spinning with all the tasks you have to complete, your stomach keeps reminding you that you only ate half of the bagel or donut in the break room, and your bladder is about to explode.
+Your feet hurt, your head is spinning with all the tasks you have to complete, your stomach keeps reminding you that you only ate half of the bagel in the break room, and your bladder is about to explode.

 Want to know how to survive those long hours?
 Let’s talk about the nurse essentials that will make your shift amazing!

 Every shift you will be presented with challenges and have to use your expert knowledge to care for your patients.
 You are going to need some essentials to prepare you for work and I want to let you in on what I have found works!